jacekkopecky/jewel-board/README.md

 - [x] BUG: repeated reload after a day shouldn't give me extra moves
 - [x] give move counter block a min width so 999 fits without making it bigger
 - [x] show an animated rising +1 (or +whatever) when we get an extra move
-- [ ] make the jewels on the tree smaller still when not uncovered, then they can grow (but it's not just a simple CSS, so maybe not)
-- [ ] let the jewels fall off the tree
-  - shake the jewels off the tree, add them to a score in state
-- [ ] make more jewels, use this for inspiration: https://c7.alamy.com/comp/2BP2WMA/2BP2WMA.jpg
-- [x] bug: when preparing new board, clicking on it misbehaves
-  - similarly, on initial replay the board should not be clickable
-- [ ] add a "replay previous game" button? it would be slower than on load

-## maybes

-- [ ] clicking with 0 moves could show how long until next move is available
-- [ ] select one type of jewel from a bag of the same size so the shape is unambiguous
-- [ ] handle the case when the selected jewels cannot be placed